akiomiyao/ped/README.md

 Column 4: Alternative base
-Column 5: Number of detected reads with alternative base Column 6: Number of reads in the control sort_uniq file with control type polymorphism Column 7: Number of reads in the control sort_uniq file with target type control type polymorphism Column 8: Number of reads in the target sort_uniq file with control type control type polymorphism Column 9: Number of reads in the target sort_uniq file with target type control type polymorphism Column 10: Genotype (M: homozygous, H: heterozygous)
+Column 5: Number of detected reads with alternative base Column 6: Number of reads in the control sort_uniq file with control type polymorphism Column 7: Number of reads in the control sort_uniq file with target type polymorphism Column 8: Number of reads in the target sort_uniq file with control type polymorphism Column 9: Number of reads in the target sort_uniq file with target type polymorphism Column 10: Genotype (M: homozygous, H: heterozygous)
 ```
 - To verify indel,